Probing Leptophobic Dark Sectors via Gravitational Wave Signatures: Numerical analysis

 For DM phenomenology, we consider the same random points obtained in the above parameter scan and evaluate them considering two values for the DM mixing: $\sin\theta_{\rm DM}=0.001 \text{ and }0.03$.
 The charged sector mixing $\sin\theta_p$ is considered to be 0 as discussed earlier.
 With these values, we implement our model in \texttt{SARAH}\cite{Staub:2008uz}, \texttt{SPheno}~\cite{Porod:2011nf} and \texttt{micrOmegas}~\cite{Alguero:2023zol} to calculate the particle spectra and the DM relic abundance.
 For each of the parameter points, in addition to the DM relic density, we calculate $S, T, U$ parameters and $\sigma_{\rm SIDD}$ discussed in Sec .~\ref {sec:bounds}.
-We impose electroweak precision bounds on $S, T ,U$ parameters within 1$\sigma$ confidence level, DM relic density bound $\Omega_{\Psi_1}h^2\lesssim 0.12$ and DM direct detection bounds from \texttt{LUX-ZEPLIN} (2022).
+We impose electroweak precision bounds on $S, T, U$ parameters within 1$\sigma$ confidence level, DM relic density bound $\Omega_{\Psi_1}h^2\lesssim 0.12$ and DM direct detection bounds from \texttt{LUX-ZEPLIN} (2025).
 We do not consider the indirect detection bounds, as they require more careful study.
 We also impose the current collider bounds on the parameter points coming from LHC described in Sec .~\ref {sec:bounds}.

-Finally, in Fig.~\ref{fig:SNR_stu_relic_lsh0_B1_-1_B2_2_thetaDM0.001_thetap0} and~\ref{fig:SNR_stu_relic_lsh0p1_B1_-1_B2_2_thetaDM0.001_thetap0}, we show the viable parameter space of our model that satisfies all the theoretical and current experimental constraints, at the same time generating strong GW signals to be detected in future GW experiments such as LISA, ET and BBO.
+Finally, in Fig.~\ref{fig:SNR_stu_relic_lsh0_B1_-1_B2_2_thetaDM0.001_thetap0}, we show the viable parameter space of our model that satisfies all the theoretical and current experimental constraints, at the same time generating strong GW signals to be detected in future GW experiments such as LISA, ET and BBO.
 This parameter space will be sensitive to future GW, collider and DM experiments, demonstrating the complementarity of these experiments to probe this model.
 We showcase the viable parameter space as correlations among masses of various physical states in the model.
 The grey, green and red points are sensitive in BBO, ET and LISA, respectively, with SNR$>10$, implying $5\sigma$ C.L. of detection.
-Fig.~\ref{fig:SNR_stu_relic_lsh0_B1_-1_B2_2_thetaDM0.001_thetap0} assumes $\lambda_{HS}=0$ while Fig.~\ref{fig:SNR_stu_relic_lsh0p1_B1_-1_B2_2_thetaDM0.001_thetap0} shows the case for $\lambda_{HS}=0.1$.
-For both the plots $\sin\theta_{\rm DM}=0.001$.
+For this figure, we consider $\lambda_{HS}=0.01,\, \sin\theta_{\rm DM}=0.001$.
 We find that taking $\sin\theta_{\rm DM}=0.03$ does not change the plots significantly.
-For $\lambda_{HS}=0.1$, the average masses of all the exotic particles are higher than the $\lambda_{HS}=0$ case.
-This is because a larger $\lambda_{HS}$ strengthens the phase-transition by enhancing the potential barrier between the phases.
-This leads to stronger GW signals detectable at interferometers, at slightly higher values of the VEV $v_B$, as compared to the $\lambda_{HS}=0$ case.